Overview and Application Guide

 Continue monitoring social outcomes in Mormon-majority areas

-Investigate correlation between religious institutional control and community problems
+Investigate correlation between religious institutional control and community problems.

-Review tax exemption criteria for organizations operating massive business enterprises
+Review tax exemption criteria for organizations operating massive business enterprises.

-Study effectiveness of cult intervention and recovery programs
+Study effectiveness of cult intervention and recovery programs.

 Limitations of Assessment